Ghostwriting exists in a variety of forms, including a number of shorter documents, such as:

 Putting up web pages seems like it should be so easy, right?
 Add a few pictures, type a few words, and you’re done.
 But when it comes time to actually hit that Publish button, there’s so much left to do and so much uncertainty left behind.
 What do you need to say?
 How do you need to say it?
 Can it be shorter?
 Should it be longer?
 What about all that SEO stuff people keep talking about?
 Web page content doesn’t have to be difficult.
 It can be outsourced!

 Newsletters and email campaigns are some of the most effective ways to engage your audience and keep them coming back.
 The content in your newsletters needs to help you maintain your relationship with your subscribers while email campaigns can do a number of things: welcome them to your tribe, deliver a sales campaign, provide an online course for example.

 Each of these uses needs its own approach.
 Newsletters should not simply repeat your blog, for example, while each email campaign will have a variety of messages following a specific messaging strategy depending on the purpose of your campaign.

 Blog Posts / Articles

 From literary journals to travel writing, articles and blog posts are intended to inform and entertain.
+Businesses with a regularly updated blog generate 126% more leads compared to businesses without a blog.
 While they look very similar at first glance, there are some significant differences depending on whether they are to be used in print or online.
 Knowing those differences determines the success of the piece.

 Topics I tend to write about include the craft of writing, environment, travel, natural health/living, and social justice issues.